20 May 2013

 My brother Ian Smart is not a racist.
 He is worse than that.

-A racist is normally someone with a grievance, who out of ignorance, and fueled by urban and media myths, wrongly blames ethic minorities who have absolutely nothing to do with whatever their problem might be.
+A racist is normally someone with a grievance, who out of ignorance, and fuelled by urban and media myths, wrongly blames ethic minorities who have absolutely nothing to do with whatever their problem might be.
 My brother Ian has few problems, is rather well healed, well educated and mixes amongst the very highest echelons of the Scottish establishment.
 So when he asserts that there will be some sort of pogrom against the Polish and Pakistani communities (and presumably others) in a post independence Scotland, he is not doing this out of ignorance or prejudice, but out of political calculation.
 The calculation that if he asserts it loudly and often enough Scotland's ethnic communities and others can be scared into voting No.

 This is called playing the race card.
 It is one of the most dangerous things an individual can do in any context, and of course normally done by politicians of the far right.
 But for a Labour blogger to do it in Scotland, where there is a hard worked for and commendable cross-party and cross-society consensus against racial prejudice, and inject it into the highly charge debate on independence is despicable.